Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Methodology for Cross-Domain Adaptation

-To facilitate cross-domain adaptation, the model is designed to learn the matched filtering characteristics inherent to the target domain dataset $\mathcal{D}^{\mathrm{FT}}$, essentially equivalent to suppressing interference in the extracted feature $\aleph$ to yield an ideal representation $\tilde{\aleph}$, thereby leading to the minimization objective $\|\aleph - \tilde{\aleph}\|_2^2$.
-In conventional neural network training strategies, the filtering behavior can only be shaped indirectly through label supervision, limiting explicit control and ultimately hindering cross-domain adaptation.
+To facilitate cross-domain adaptation, \revhu{the FT design learns target-domain matched filtering characteristics, which can be interpreted as suppressing subject-specific interference in the extracted feature $\aleph$, ensuring that it approximates an ideal activity representation $\tilde{\aleph}$.} In conventional neural network training strategies, the filtering behavior can only be shaped indirectly through label supervision, limiting explicit control and ultimately hindering cross-domain adaptation.
 Fortunately, to mitigate catastrophic forgetting, we have intentionally introduced $\tilde{\mathcal{D}}^{\mathrm{PT}}$, from which ideal features can be extracted to serve as anchors for learning well-behaved filtering characteristics.
 Nevertheless, directly matching a large number of target domain features with those from the source domain may lead to overfitting and misalignment of structural patterns across domains; therefore, we use the cluster centers of features as anchors to improve generalization.
 Let the activity features from the source domain be denoted as $\tilde{\aleph} = \phi^{FE}(\tilde{x})$ ($\tilde{x} \in \tilde{\mathcal{D}}^{\mathrm{PT}}$), which are clustered by category to obtain the cluster centers $\tilde{\aleph}^{\mathsf{C}}_i$ ($i \in \{1,\cdots, C\}$).
 Similarly, the target domain activity features $\aleph = \phi^{FE}(x)$ ($x \in \mathcal{D}^{\mathrm{FT}}$) yield cluster centers $\aleph^{\mathsf{C}}_i$ ($i \in \{1,\cdots, C^{\mathrm{FT}}\}$), where $\{1,\cdots,C^{\mathrm{FT}}\}$ and $\{C^{\mathrm{FT}}+1,\cdots,C\}$ correspond to present and absent categories, respectively.
-Cosine similarity is employed to measure the discrepancy between them, leading to the anchor matching loss function $\tilde{\mathcal{L}}^{FT}$ defined as:
+Cosine similarity is employed to measure the discrepancy between them, leading to the anchor matching loss function $\mathcal{L}^{\mathrm{AC}}$ defined as: